DrHughHarvey/gpt3_radreports/README.md

 ## Create a training pathway to 'prime' GPT3 for the specific task

 GPT3 can only 'solve' the task if it has been shown a few examples (known as 'few-shot learning'), so we need to create some cases for it to learn from - this is called _priming_.
+This is done using a simple python script.
+The full code is in `gpt3/examples/run_radiologyreports.py`

 To be able to send examples to GPT3 via our API we need create a 'GPT object' with the following parameters:
 *`engine` - this will be `davinci` which is the current version of the GPT3 engine